isomerpages/nlb-reference/_science-tech-technology/Standards Resource Guide.md

 <h3><u>Accessing National Library Board Singapore Resources</u></h3>
 <h4><strong><u>Accessing the Print Materials</u></strong></h4>
 <p>You can search the library catalogue (for physical materials) in the library
-and from home (http://catalogue.nlb.gov.sg).
+and from home (<a href="http://catalogue.nlb.gov.sg" rel="noopener noreferrer nofollow" target="_blank">http://catalogue.nlb.gov.sg</a>).
 The search function allows you to search/browse by author, title, keyword, subject, etc.</p>
 <p><strong>Things to note:</strong>
 </p>
 <p>Once you have identified the title that you need, please double-check